Bellese/test-case-engine/README.md

 There is a sample input file included in the repository.
 See input.sample.yaml for details.

-To run the application with the sample input file, run the following command:
+To run the application with the sample input file, run the following command from the `/src` directory:

 go run main.go input.sample.yaml